tmbdev-tutorials/das2024-keynote/presentation.md

 - context-dependent facts ("Lincoln was president from 1861 to 1865")
 - meta-facts ("According to ...
 Lincoln was president from 1861 to 1865")
 - textual facts ("'Shall I compare thee to a summer's day?' is the first line of a sonnet by Shakespeare")

+## Understanding the Impact of OCR Errors on LLM Performance

+- how do OCR errors affect facts
+  - named entity errors
+  - reading order errors
+  - ...
+- how does redundancy in fact coverage affect LLM performance
+  - many facts are repeated across documents
+  - OCR errors that destroy one fact statement may not destroy another
+  - OCR errors that lead to false facts are more problematic
+  - ...

 ## A Statistical Model of Facts